sbt/sbt-native-packager/src/sphinx/formats/universal.rst

 Requirements
 ------------

-Depending on what package format you want to use, you need one of the following applications installed
+Depending on what output format you want to use, you need one of the following applications installed

 * zip (if native)
 * gzip